 A lemon garlic steak marinade that’s perfect for tougher cuts of meat and only takes a few minutes to put together.
 Spicy and flavorful, this marinade is definitely a keeper.
-In fact, it’s delucious.
+It's delicious!

 Best lemon herb vinaigrette